 (The general education requirements do not apply to second baccalaureate students.)

 In addition to the nursing-specific coursework, all candidates for a degree in applied arts and sciences must complete the requirements listed in the “Graduation Requirements” section of the SDSU General Catalog.
-For additional information on general education and graduation requirements, students must meet with an academic adviser in The Office of Advising and Evaluations
+For additional information on general education and graduation requirements, students must meet with an academic advisor in The Office of Advising and Evaluations

 Please note: SDSU requires students to enroll in a minimum 6 units their first semester at SDSU.